ehazlett/shipyard/readme.md

 * Container metadata (description, etc.)
 * Applications: bind containers to applications that are setup with [hipache](https://github.com/dotcloud/hipache)
 * Attach container (terminal emulation in the browser)
+* Container recovery (mark container as "protected" and it will auto-restart upon fail/destroy/stop)
 * ...more coming...

 # Screenshots